Experience the Best of the Holy City with these Top Things to do in Jerusalem

 The Western Wall, sometimes also referred to as the Wailing Wall, is the most religious site in the world for the Jewish people.
 The Wall is located in the Old City and is the western support wall of Temple Mount, where Al-Aqsa mosque is built.

 The wall is divided into 2 sections; one for men, one for women as they need to pray separately (though there is also a smaller section of the wall in the Muslim quarter where both men and women can go).
 Visitors can either pray out loud or write their prayers on a small piece of paper to leave in the cracks of the wall.
-It is free to visit, but make sure you dress appropriately.
+It is free to visit, but again make sure you dress appropriately and behave respectfully.

 Church of the Holy Sepulchre

 One of the major pilgrimage sites for Christians, the Church of the Holy Sepulchre is considered to be the place where Jesus was crucified and his tomb.
 Today, this church built into the rock is quite extravagantly decorated.
-It’s free to visit but can be quite crowded, so keep that in mind.
+It’s free to visit but is usually incredibly crowded.
+There is a lot to see in the church so visit first with a guide to get some of the history and learn about the different sections.
+If you like, you can then come back on your own time to explore more.

 Mahane Yehuda market in Jerusalem